hamidp30/Similar-to-wikipedia/README.md

 # Similar-to-wikipedia
-A website similar to Wikipedia, with Python
+A website similar to Wikipedia, with Python and Django